akshayc11/blog/_posts/2017-06-06-Stream-Audio-via-VLC.md

   - [CLI:](#cli)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

----
-layout: page
-title: How to set up a VLC stream in command line
----

-In this article, I describe how to set up a VLC stream in command line

 ## Scenario
 I have a mp3 file that I want to stream across a network using http